Our water supply charges

 We read your meter twice a year and you pay for the water you use.

 All domestic customers can ask for a meter to be installed free of charge.
-For those who opt for a meter, we offer a money back guarantee on your meter; customers are entitled to a refund of their bills if their metered bills are higher than their unmetered bills.
+If you opt for a meter, we offer a money back guarantee scheme so you are entitled to a refund of your bill if your metered bills are higher than your unmetered bills.

 Assessed